-- 3) Click the Datasheet View icon to view the results of the current query.
+- 3. Click the Datasheet View icon to view the results of the current query.
 Your results will only show records matching the criteria.
-I.e. all records that have "Dianella" in the Suburb field. - 4) Click the Design View icon K to return to the Query Design view.
+I.e. all records that have "Dianella" in the Suburb field. - 4.
+Click the Design View icon to return to the Query Design view.

 You will notice that Access has placed quotation marks around your criteria.
-Access uses quotation marks to specify that it is text criteria.
+Access uses quotation marks to specify that the criteria being used is a text value.
 When dates are used as criteria the date will be surrounded by a # on each side as you will see later.
 Numbers are left alone.
 When entering criteria you don't need to enter these symbols yourself but be careful when editing.
-If you delete quotation marks on one side and not the other, you will get an error.
+If you delete quotation marks on one side and not the other, you will get an error when you try to view the query results.

-- 5) Change the criteria from Dianella to Yokine. - 6) Click the Datasheet View icon is to view the results of query again.
-Now you will only see students from the suburb of Yokine. - 7) Click the Design View icon K to return to the Query Design view. - 8) Delete the criteria in the Suburb field and click $\blacksquare$ to save the query.
+- 5. Change the criteria from Dianella to Yokine. - 6.
+Click the Datasheet View icon to view the results of query again.
+Now you will only see students from the suburb of Yokine. - 7.
+Click the Design View icon to return to the Query Design view. - 8.
+Delete the criteria in the Suburb field and click to save the query.

-Note You can view the results of a query by clicking either the Datasheet View icon III or the Run icon ?.
+Note You can view the results of a select query by clicking either the Datasheet View icon or the Run icon.
 However, it is best to get in to the habit of using the Datasheet View icon.
 Firstly because the Design View icon is in exactly the same place so you can easily move between Datasheet and Design view without moving your mouse.
-Secondly because the Run icon has a very different purpose in certain types of queries and should be used with caution.
+Secondly because the Run icon has a very different purpose in action queries and should be used with caution as it can actually change data in those queries.